Zizzamia/perfume.js/README.md

 ## Frameworks

 ### Angular
-In combination with the Angular framework, we can start configuring Perfume to collect the initial performance metrics  (eg. FCP, FID).
+Wth the Angular framework, we can start configuring Perfume to collect the initial performance metrics (eg. FCP, FID).
 Make sure to import the `PefumeModule` at first inside the `NgModule` to let the PerformanceObserver work correctly.

 In a large application use the `@PerfumeAfterViewInit()` decorator to monitor the rendering performance of the most complex components.
 Avoid using it inside a NgFor, instead focus on components that include a collection of smaller components.

-The `NgPerfume` service exposes all the methods and property of the `perfume` instance, use it to annotate a distinct coding flow like loading api data and measuring the time the components needs to paint the backend data and the component be fully interactive.
+The `NgPerfume` service exposes all the methods and property of the `perfume` instance, you can annotate component lifecycles combined with APIs calls to measure how long it takes to paint the component.

 ```javascript
 import { NgPerfume, PerfumeModule, PerfumeAfterViewInit } from 'perfume.js/angular';